 Some of the best ways we’ve seen companies do this include:

-- Socialize through gatherings and company meetings
+- Socializing results through workshops and company meetings